Liri-Be/BiologicalComputation/Ex2/README.md

 ## Intro.
 ### Part 1 - find all motifs of a specific size
 In this part we wanted to find all motifs of a specific size.
-Done by using recursive method which constract the motifs of size = n according to the motifs of size = (n-1), where in size = 1, the only motif is graph with one node and no edges.
+Done by using recursive method which construct the motifs of size = n according to the motifs of size = (n-1), where in size = 1, the only motif is graph with one node and no edges.
+Prints all the motifs in the end, but can also save them to a file.
 ### Part 2 - count motifs of a specific size in a graph
 In this part we wanted count motifs of a specific size in a graph.
 Done by finding all the motifs of said size, and count how many times each appear in said graph.